 - Click on Processes and check which task is consuming higher resources.

-- Just click on the particular process > Select End Task to close it forcefully.
+- Click on the particular process > Select End Task to close it forcefully.

 - Do the same steps for each task which are consuming higher resources.

-Additionally, you should try disabling background running third-party overlay apps that can trouble you a lot.
-Because those unnecessary overlay apps may trigger multiple conflicts while launching the game.
-You can follow the steps below to do so manually for a while to cross-check for the issue again.
+Additionally, it would be best to disable background running third-party overlay apps that can trouble you a lot because those unnecessary overlay apps may trigger multiple conflicts while launching the game.
+You can follow the steps below to cross-check for the issue again manually.

 Disable Discord Overlay:

-- Open the Discord app > Click on the gear icon (Settings) at the bottom.
+- Open the Discord app > Click the gear icon (Settings) at the bottom.